Silver framework

 Schools should engage with learners’ families to promote reading for pleasure by completing the below three mandatory actions:

-Providing access to books to take home / encouraging families to join their local library for access to books, ebooks and audiobooks
+Providing access to books to take home / encouraging families to join their local library for access to books, other reading materials, eBooks and audiobooks

-Communicating with families about the school’s reading projects and signposting to appropriate resources / setting fun reading challenges
+Engaging with families about the school’s reading projects and incorporating fun reading activities into home learning as appropriate

-Primary only – making the most of the P1 Bookbug Family Bag and Read, Write Count initiatives by inviting families into school for a gifting event / encouraging the use of the bags at home
+Primary only – making the most of the P1 Bookbug Family Bag and Read Write Count with the First Minister initiatives by inviting families into school for a gifting event / encouraging the use of the bags at home

 Schools should offer further opportunities to promote reading for pleasure to families in one of the below ways, or in another way that suits their setting: